ganast/Unity-AssetBundleMadness/README.md

 ### Fetch build contents (via the build manifest)

+This method requires that each individual asset bundle be loaded before its contents can be discovered:

 TODO

 ### Fetch build contents (via the custom manifest)

+This method allows for asset bundle contents discovery without the need to load each individual asset bundle before checking out its contents:

 ```
 public void FetchManifest() {